 If you’re thinking of taking your Global Resource Systems degree to another level — or into the business arena — you may want to apply for the Bachelor of Science (Global Resource Systems) – Master of Management Dual Degree.
 Please note: admission to this program is primarily available to students coming directly out of high school.
 Depending on enrolment, the UBC Sauder School of Business may release a limited number of spaces on a competitive basis to students who are going into their third year at UBC (or those who are transferring to UBC for their third year).
 Learn more about this dual-degree program option and the application process in the Faculty of Commerce and Business Administration section of the UBC Academic Calendar.

 GRS is a second-year entry program, meaning you’ll need to have completed 24 credits before your start date.
-Most students apply between December and February of their first year so they can begin the GRS program the following September.
-You can find out more details at the Global Resource Systems site.
-You can also read more about admission requirements and timelines in the UBC Academic Calendar.
+Most students apply between October and January of their first year so they can begin the GRS program the following September.
+You can read more about admission requirements and timelines in the UBC Academic Calendar.